abhikmitra/blog/content/blog/event-hub-2/index.md

 - The code calls into `ChangeLeaseAsync` using the token present in the blob to switch over the lease and generate a new token.
 - The previous host now loses access to the lease.

+Now all of this lease management keeps happening in a loop until Cancellation is requested by calling into `Unregister`.